MacKentoch/easyFormGenerator/README.md

 ####dependencies

-Easy form generator creates bootstrap amazing form thanks to these dependencies :
+Easy form generator creates amazing bootstrap forms thanks to these dependencies :
 - angular formly (where all magic comes from)
 - bootstrap (css/ jquery)
 - bootswatch (nice theme)